ale4a/controller-stepper-motors/README.md

 - positiveConstant
 - ERROR_WHEN_CHANGE_DIRECTION
 Getting closes to linear regression, at the moment one change will work for all axis but it is possible to change

+If it is necessary review `TableData.xlsx` to understand how to get positiveSlope and positiveConstant
 #
 ## Control Panel
 You need to choose the port after that you can control every button in the panel